Artificial Barriers for stochastic differential equations and for construction of boundary-preserving schemes: Method of artificial barriers

 follows from Assumption~\ref{ass:Feller}. \end{proof}

-The proof of convergence $X_{N} \to X$ in $L^{p}(\Omega)$ (see Proposition~\ref{prop:ModSDELpConv} below) uses the two following lemmas and Grönwall's inequality. \begin{lemma} Let $p \geq 1$ and let $t \in [0,T]$.
+The proof of convergence $X_{N} \to X$ in $L^{p}(\Omega)$, as $N \to \infty$, in Proposition~\ref{prop:ModSDELpConv} below uses the two following lemmas and Grönwall's inequality. \begin{lemma} Let $p \geq 1$ and let $t \in [0,T]$.
 Suppose that Assumption~\ref{ass:Lip} is satisfied and let $X$ and $Y$ be $\mathcal{F}_{t}$-adapted stochastic processes only taking values in $D$.
 Then

 In particular,